How Community Reduces Customer Acquisition Cost for SaaS

 It is structural.

-But competition?
-You cannot reduce competition.
+But you cannot reduce competition density.

-It is not always a performance problem.
+This is not always a marketing performance issue.

-It is often a market problem.
+It is often market pressure.

 It does not change the structure.